echometerain/echometerain.github.io/_posts/2023-08-26-lilys-biosphere.md

 ---

 The closet door creaks open, exposing the room like a rolling shutter.
 A creature grabs ahold of my skull and smashes my back against the wall.
 Its appendage slowly pierces my forehead as I remember that this abomination used to be you.
-Viscus blood flows into my tear ducts and slowly down my face.
+Viscous blood flows into my tear ducts and slowly down my face.

 You collapse.
 Your arm could not penetrate past my skin.